jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 Finally, the result will turn into the output signal.
 Depending on the sum of the previous calculations an *activation function* (or *transfer function*) will classify the result to the category predicted.

 We can think about perceptrons as the most basic form of a neural network.
-This following illustration can help better to understand the process:
+The following illustration helps to better to understand the process:

 ![alt Perceptron]({{ site.url }}/assets/images/perceptrons_post.png)